Mobius1/Selectable/README.md

 	filter: ".some-class",

 	/**
-	 * The container element to append the helper (lasso) to
+	 * The container element to append the lasso to
 	 * @type {string or HTMLElement}
 	 */
 	appendTo: ".my-container", // or document.querySelector(".my-container")